Which place is cheaper, Chicago or Austin?

 Chicago is very walkable.
 The city has many restaurants, sights, and hotels that are easily accessible on foot.

 In either Austin or Chicago, you'll find plenty of activities to fill your time.
 Most visitors tend to spend more time in Chicago than Austin because of the overall number of sights and activities.
+Usually, 2-3 days is a good amount of time for Austin, and 3-5 days is enough time in Chicago.

 In Austin, you'll find shopping and museums.
 This city offers something for everyone.
 One day is usually not enough time for a trip here as there is plenty to do.